Part III : Explaining metaphysics

 Beyond probabilities

 Quantum theory gives probabilities for physical phenomena, but the behavior of the mind, as we explained, does not conform to any probability law.
-This means that there is a sort of concious law that has "preferences" among the possible behaviors allowed by the physical probability laws, that concious beings will follow.
-This can be expressed by saying that "understanding conciousness" reduced the entropy of the behavior of concious individuals, as compared to the observation of the same behavior without this understanding.
+This means that there is a sort of conscious law that has "preferences" among the possible behaviors allowed by the physical probability laws, that conscious beings will follow.
+This can be expressed by saying that "understanding consciousness" reduced the entropy of the behavior of conscious individuals, as compared to the observation of the same behavior without this understanding.

 However, even when something is deeply beyond any possibility of complete understanding, does neither mean that it is absolutely wonderful, nor that it would escape all understanding.